Mills Shelving | Australian Shelving and Components Provider

 • Energy consumption – Refrigeration units draw significant power.
 A space that no longer requires constant cooling is an ongoing expense that drains resources.

-• Wasted floor space – A cold room sitting unused reduces storage capacity across the site.
+• Wasted floor space – A cold room sitting unused reduces storage capacity across the site, and many operators repurpose these areas with commercial shelving to restore usable storage without major renovation.

 • Flexibility of need – Retailers and hospitality operators often shift their product lines.
 Storage that was once vital for perishables may be more useful for equipment, packaging, or non-perishables.